cyberbotics/webots-doc/reference/camera.md

 with a controllable zoom system.
 If this field is set to NULL, then no zoom is available on the camera device.

-- The `recognition` field may contain a [Recognition](recognition.md) node to provide the camera device with object recognition capability.
+- The `recognition` field may contain a [Recognition](recognition.md) node to provide the camera device with object recognition capabilities.
 The camera can only recognize [Solid](solid.md) nodes whose `recognitionColors` is not empty.
 The object size is estimated using the `boundingObject` of the [Solid](solid.md) and the ones of all its children.
 Note that the returned size is an estimation and can be in some cases overestimated.
-In case the [Solid](solid.md) and its children doesn't have any bounding object, the dimension is estimated using the shape, this estimation is usually widely overestimated.
+In case the [Solid](solid.md) and its children don't have any bounding object, the dimension is estimated using the shape, this estimation is usually widely overestimated.

 - The `lensFlare` field may contain a [LensFlare](lensflare.md) node to add a lens flare effect to the camera image (if any light casts flares).